-Simon "Si" Ramo is an American physicist, engineer, and business leader.
-He led development of microwave and missile technology and is sometimes known as the father of the intercontinental ballistic missile.
-He has been partly responsible for the creation of two Fortune 500 companies of the 1970s; Ramo-Wooldridge (TRW after 1958) and Bunker-Ramo (now part of Honeywell).
+Simon "Si" Ramo was an American physicist, engineer, and business leader.
+He led development of microwave and missile technology and was sometimes known as the father of the intercontinental ballistic missile.
+He was partly responsible for the creation of two Fortune 500 companies of the 1970s; Ramo-Wooldridge (TRW after 1958) and Bunker-Ramo (now part of Honeywell).
+Ramo passed away on June 27, 2016.